zydou/arti/doc/dev/notes/keymgr-certificates.md

     /// |                    |                    |             | (we already have a cert for it,        |
     /// |                    |                    |             | but it's unavailable)                  |
     //
-    // TODO: this will need an extra argument specifying the expiry
-    // and other data that needs to go into the certificate
     ///
     /// Exactly one of `signing_key` and `cert_spec.signing_key_specifier()` can be `Some`.
     /// If both are missing, or both are present, an error is returned.